by Dr. C.H. Weaver M.D. updated 4/2022

-Rubraca® (rucaparib) has been approved for the maintenance treatment of adult patients with recurrent epithelial ovarian, fallopian tube, or primary peritoneal cancer who are in a complete or partial response to platinum-based chemotherapy.
-Biomarker testing is not required for patients to be prescribed Rubraca in this maintenance treatment indication.
+Rubraca® (rucaparib) is approved for the maintenance treatment of adult patients with recurrent epithelial ovarian, fallopian tube, or primary peritoneal cancer who are in a complete or partial response to platinum-based chemotherapy.1-3 Results of the ATHENA clinical trial released in April 2022 demonstrate the Rubraca monotherapy is also very effective when used as part of the initial overall treatment strategy for patients with ovarian cancer.9

 Rubraca® is an orally taken poly ADP-ribose polymerase (PARP) inhibitor that works by blocking PARP1, PARP2 and PARP3 enzymes involved in repairing damaged DNA.
 By blocking these enzymes, DNA inside the cancer cells with damaged BRCA genes may be less likely to be repaired, leading to cell death and possibly a slow-down or stoppage of tumor growth.